ge-high-assurance/VERDICT/tools/verdict-back-ends/README.md

    socket.

 2. Go into Settings in Docker Desktop and enable the checkbox next to "Expose daemon on tcp://localhost:2375 without TLS".

+3. Click the "Apply & Restart" button at the bottom to restart Docker after these changes.

+If you are running Docker on macOS, you will also have to configure the following:

-3. Click on Resources under Settings, click on FILE SHARING under Resources, and add your drive letter to the list of directories which Docker can bind mount into containers.
+1. Click on Resources under Settings, click on FILE SHARING under Resources, and add your workspace directory to the list of directories which Docker can bind mount into containers.

-4. Click the "Apply & Restart" button at the bottom to restart Docker after these changes.
+2. Click the "Apply & Restart" button at the bottom to restart Docker after these changes.

 If you want to check that Docker is installed and running correctly,